gristim/chasing-ghg/README.md

       if the values measured the instruments are outrageous.
 Use relevant weather data from nearby stations if necessary.
     - There are other parameters that can be changed not listed here.
 The majority should have comments describing their behaviour.
 If they do not have a comment and are not listed above, chances are they do not need to be changed (like `pbl` or `rate`).
+5. After running the model, the script will prompt you on whether or not you'd like to save the results.
+If the results are satisfactory, then type `y` otherwise leave it blank or type `n`.
+You will then be prompted to give a rating from 1-3, based on the quality of the fit: 1 is best, 3 is worst.
+Finally, you are given an opportunity to provide comments on sources used, specific fitting techniques, variables, etc...
+The results are then saved to a separate results.csv file in the root directory.
+These are preformatted to fit well in the colour coded excel files for summary estimates.
+See the OneDrive for examples.
+TODO: Explain results.

 Pro tip: Using tab in the terminal can help autocomplete the file paths, like the name for the python file.
 The up arrow key allows you to navigate to